When self-care becomes another thing on your list

 The practical move: Skip the vending machine decision by bringing food you planned for.
 Eat protein with lunch instead of carbs alone – the combination stabilizes blood sugar and prevents the 3 PM crash.
 Drink water before assuming you need coffee.
 Stay hydrated enough that your brain does not mistake thirst for hunger or fatigue.

 Batch-prepare two meals on Sunday.
 This removes daily cooking friction and ensures you have one option that sustains energy better than takeout.
+The goal is not perfect nutrition.
+It is removing the four decisions per day that deplete willpower before your afternoon meetings even start.

 8. The commute transition